fletchjp/VLCB-Arduino-Examples/README.md

 # VLCB-Arduino-Examples

-Examples using the VLCB Arduino library
+Examples using the VLCB Arduino library updated for the new version of the library in February 2024.

 These examples have now been autoformatted.

 ## Arduino UNO Examples